Neighborhoods of Oklahoma City: Midtown

 Midtown is the area roughly bounded by 4th Street to the south, I-235 to the east, 22nd Street to the north, and Pennsylvania Avenue to the west.
 Central Midtown is the area south of N.W.
 13th Street, and north of 6th Street between Robinson and Classen.
 Like much of the inner city, Midtown is also experiencing a “renaissance” of its own, although some believe the changes more closely represent gentrification.

 In the inner city, there are many heritage conversions and new construction projects under construction and proposed.
 Central Midtown is the area around N.W.
 10th and North Walker.
 A number of new housing developments and numerous heritage building conversions where abandoned hotels and retail structures are being renovated into upscale condos, lofts, and apartments are taking place and announced seemingly each week.
 It is hoped that this synergy will create a dynamic new near downtown residential neighborhood that will attract the hip creative class to the inner city.
 This area includes the historic Plaza Court building, St. Anthony Hospital, and the SoSA neighborhood.

 Automobile Alley

 This Midtown neighborhood (also known as "A-Alley" for short) along Broadway Avenue in Northeast Downtown was a popular retail district in the 1920s and was home to most of Oklahoma City's car dealerships.
 The area declined with the rest of Downtown in the 1960s and 1970s.
 Today, there is a considerable effort to turn Automobile Alley into Oklahoma City's newest upscale urban neighborhood.
 Efforts to redevelop the area will transform the showrooms and storefronts of Automobile Alley into upscale lofts, galleries, and offices.

-The latest addition to the up-and-coming district is Red Prime Steak, an upscale modern eatery designed by renowned architect Rand Elliot.
-The restaurant is housed in a former Buick dealership and prominently features red neon and LED.
 Also in the area are many of downtown's earliest churches along Robinson Ave. (known as "Church Row") in Midtown, the flagship store for the CD Warehouse chain, and the downtown YMCA, which had to be rebuilt following the bombing of the Murrah building.